jbarroso/clean-code/README.md

 # <a name="comments">4.
 Comments</a>
 If we were expressive enough in our programming language we would not need comments.

-The proper use of comments is to compensate for our failure to express yourself in code.

-Comments are always failures. **Express yourself in code!**
+Comments are always failures. **Express yourself in code instead!**

-Code changes and evolves and comments lie.
+Code changes and evolves...the comments don't always get moved or updated with code changes!

 ## Comments Do Not Make Up for Bad Code
 "Ooh, I would better comment that!" => No!
 You would be better clean it!